Here you will find answers to some of the most common queries the Female Factory Online receives.

 Is there a way of knowing if one of the unidentified women in the newspaper reports featured in the database was the person I am researching?

-Positively identifying anonymous women in the newspaper reports is something we are working on.
+Positively identifying anonymous women in the newspaper reports is not impossible in every case.
+Some unnamed women in the media have been identified.
 Stay tuned!

 I can search the database, but can I browse content in the database, too?